-Highbush blueberries are easier to harvest than lowbush berries because you don’t have to squat down to pick them, and yields are typically higher.
+Highbush blueberries are easier to harvest than lowbush blueberries because you don’t have to squat down to pick them, and yields are typically higher.

 These are divided into northern and southern types.

-Northern types are grown widely in the eastern US, in the Mid-Atlantic region and New England in Zones 4-8, though some will grow in Zone 3.
+Northern types are grown widely in the eastern US, in the Mid-Atlantic region and New England in Zones 4 to 8, though some will grow in Zone 3.

-Southern highbush types grow best in Zones 5-8, and may exhibit evergreen or deciduous foliage.
+Southern highbush types grow best in Zones 5 to 8, and may exhibit evergreen or deciduous foliage.
 These were bred and introduced in the 1980s by growers in southern states who wanted to grow this species in a warmer climate.

 There are also hybrids of highbush and lowbush varieties, which are known as half-high blueberries.